kayex/chalmers-chop/README.md

   ]
 }
 ```
 The `price` and `allergens` fields are optional, and may not be included depending on the completeness of the source data.
-The `area` field is mapped directly from the [restaurant.`name`] values in the config file.
+The `area` field is mapped directly from the [restaurant.`area`] values in the config file.

 # License
 MIT